kalisaNkevin/kalisaNkevin/README.md

 ### About Me :sunglasses:

-I got six + years of professional experience developing a wide range of tools and products.
-I have strong experience in JavaScript (TypeScript, React, React-Native), Ruby on Rails, QA, and DevOps automation.
+I got five + years of professional experience developing a wide range of tools and products.
+I have strong experience in JavaScript (TypeScript, React, React-Native), .Net, UI/UX, and DevOps automation.

 "Talk is cheap, show me the code",so check the code / repos.
-Apart from writing good code, I am interested in new ideas and new ways of thinking; so don't hesitate to reach out to me for collaboration, or just a talk about tech and innovation: jean.abayo@gmail.com
+Apart from writing good code, I am interested in new ideas and new ways of thinking; so don't hesitate to reach out to me for collaboration, or just a talk about tech and innovation: **kalisangabokevin@gmail.com**